Prioritizing convenience saves time.

 When you use your body daily, whether through walking, running, playing or anything else, health is not only maintained but improves.
 As research with 84 hotel room attendants shows, your mindset alone on how you view movement and health can have a direct impact on health parameters such as weight, blood pressure, and body fat.
 If you know you do daily things for your health, your health will reflect it.

 Has a lack of movement lead to increased rates of mental health?

 Humans evolved with daily movement and there is no debate it was designed to do so.
 In today's society we move less and less starting from earlier ages in western culture.
 As movement has decreased, rates of mental health have increased.
 New research shows strong consistent evidence for the relationship between a sedentary lifestyle (elevated screen time) and depressive symptomatology, psychological distress, and poor mental health status among adolescents.
+Research quoted in The Joy of Movement demonstrated that 88% of adults told to reduce their step count expressed depression and less life satisfaction within a week of the reduction.
 Other research shows a link between time spent sitting and feelings of anxiety: something to be aware of in a population where up to 90% of us are predominantly sedentary.

 There are many hypotheses for why movement improves mental health, including how regular exercise may boost mood by increasing a brain protein called BNDF that helps nerve fibres grow, and multiple other studies citing that just 20 minutes of aerobic activity can stave off anxiety.
 Exercise is often used as a treatment for depression and in some cases has proven to be just as effective as medication or can serve to necessitate lower dosages.